How Long Do You Have To Sue for Medical Malpractice?

 - Anesthesia mistakes

-Further, you must show that this substandard care injured you.
-An experienced medical malpractice attorney can assess your situation and determine whether you have a valid medical malpractice case.
+You must also show that this substandard care caused your injuries.
+An experienced medical malpractice attorney can review your situation and determine whether you have a medical malpractice case.

-However, state laws place a time limit on your ability to sue for malpractice arising out of medical treatment.
+State laws place a time limit on your ability to sue for medical malpractice.
 These time limits are called statutes of limitation.
-Statutes of limitation bar injured patients from suing medical providers after several years have passed.
-The statutes of limitation vary by state, but they are usually between 2 to 4 years after the date of injury.
+Statutes of limitation bar injured patients from suing medical providers after several years from the date of the accident.
+The statute of limitations for medical malpractice varies by state, but they are usually between two and four years from the date of injury.

-If you try to sue your healthcare provider after the statute of limitations has passed, you will most likely be barred from doing so.
-For this reason, it’s essential to understand when these time limits start ticking down.
+If you try to sue your healthcare provider after the statute of limitations has passed, the court can dismiss your case.
+It is essential to understand your state laws and when the clock starts ticking down.

-There are many exceptions to the statute of limitation that might extend the amount of time you have to start a lawsuit against a medical provider.
-However, since these laws vary from state to state, it’s wise to seek expert legal counsel on your medical malpractice case.
+There are some exceptions to the statute of limitations that might extend the amount of time you have to start a lawsuit against a medical provider.
+Some exceptions include:

 Discovery Rule Exceptions

 One of the most common examples of the discovery rule exception is when a doctor leaves a foreign object inside the patient’s body during an operation.
-The patient might not know it has happened for months or years when this occurs.
+The patient might not know about a left-behind object for months or years after the surgery.

-Suppose, for example, that a patient has an appendectomy to remove an inflamed appendix in California.
+For example, a patient has an appendectomy to remove their appendix.
 They recover and go back to their everyday life.
-But five years later, the patient started having severe abdominal pain.
+The state statute of limitations period is two years.
+Four years later, the patient started having severe abdominal pain.
 An X-ray shows that the surgeon had left gauze in the surgical wound.
-The statute of limitations is three years.

 The rationale for this exception has to do with the fact that patients usually have confidence in their doctors’ expertise during treatment.
 While they are still receiving treatment, patients might be less likely to question the doctor’s competence or judgment.

-In this example, the statute of limitation does not start running down until after the patient ceases treatment with their doctor.
-So, even if there was a three-year statute of limitation, the continuing treatment doctrine allows the patient to sue five years after the original incidence of malpractice.
+In this example, the statute of limitations does not start running down until after the patient ceases treatment with their doctor.
+Even if there was a two-year statute of limitations, the continuing treatment doctrine allows the patient to sue after the initial negligent medical care.

 A statute of repose is a state law that places an absolute limit on your ability to file a medical malpractice lawsuit.
-In other words, even if you had not discovered your injury yet, you would be barred from bringing a lawsuit once the time limit in the statute of repose has passed.
+While exceptions give you more time to sue, statutes of repose put hard time limits on any exceptions.

-For example, a patient cannot file a lawsuit for medical malpractice any more than seven years after the malpractice occurred under Massachusetts law.
+Even if you have not discovered your injury yet, you will be barred from bringing a lawsuit after the statute of repose period.
+For example, a patient cannot file a lawsuit for medical malpractice more than seven years after the malpractice occurred under Massachusetts law.

 However, even if your state has a statute of repose, there may still be exceptions to this rule.
 In Massachusetts, for example, the statute of repose does not apply in cases where a doctor leaves a foreign object inside the body.